TheRacetrack/racetrack/docs/user.md

 run this, then you can finally deploy your Fatman.

 If you need, you can log out with `racetrack logout <racetrack_url>`.
-To check your logged servers, there's `racetrack config show` command.
+To check your logged servers, there's `racetrack get config` command.

 You can view the Fatman swagger page if you're logged to Racetrack Dashboard, on which Fatman is displayed.
 Session is maintained through cookie.